go-gitea/gitea/CONTRIBUTING.md

 and keep the compatibility on upgrade.
-To make sure you are running the test suite exactly like we do, you should install the CLI for [Drone CI](https://github.com/drone/drone), as we are using the server for continous testing, following [these instructions](http://docs.drone.io/cli-installation/).
+To make sure you are running the test suite exactly like we do, you should install the CLI for [Drone CI](https://github.com/drone/drone), as we are using the server for continuous testing, following [these instructions](http://docs.drone.io/cli-installation/).
 After that, you can simply call `drone exec --local --build-event "pull_request"` within your working directory and it will try to run the test suite locally.